vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 * memory_max - (Required) The amount of memory in bytes the VM will have.
 * high_availabililty - (Optional) The restart priority for the VM.
 Possible values are `best-effort`, `restart` and empty string (no restarts on failure.
 Defaults to empty string.
 * auto_poweron - (Optional) If the VM will automatically turn on.
 Defaults to `false`.
-* affinity_host - (Optional) The preferred host you would like the VM to run on
+* affinity_host - (Optional) The preferred host you would like the VM to run on.
+If changed on an existing VM it will require a reboot for the VM to be rescheduled.
 * network - (Required) The network the VM will use
     * network_id - (Required) The ID of the network the VM will be on.
     * mac_address - (Optional) The mac address of the network interaface